Off-site Programs & Activities

 Fossils and Prehistoric Life — This program examines prehistoric life in Wisconsin through the study and examination of real fossils and casts and observation of prehistoric animal replicas.
 Learn how and where fossils form, when they lived, and what they can tell us about ancient environments.
 What was Wisconsin like 300 million years ago, or 65 million years ago, or 10 thousand years ago?
 Learn how to collect fossils and where to look for them.

-Wild about Birds — Discover and appreciate the world of birds with an emphasis on birds of southern Wisconsin.
+Birds of Wisconsin — Discover and appreciate the world of birds with an emphasis on birds of southern Wisconsin.
 Learn how to set up a bird watching area and feeding station.
-Meet a live bird up close and personal.
 Learn about migration, physical adaptations of birds, and how to identify birds by sight and sound.

 Landscaping for Wildlife — By providing additional habitat we can both help, and attract wildlife to our yards and parks.
 Which wildlife species can we expect to attract in our area?
 Learn about butterfly and hummingbird gardens, trees for birds, shelter plantings and much more.